 What does it consist of?

-♥Art Workshops: drawing, painting and photography.
+♥ Art Workshops: drawing, painting and photography.
 Participants experiment with different forms of telling a story through pictures and voices, as well as self image practices.
-They choose the setting, scenario, cloth and further accessories that takes into consideration everything they want to express via photographs and audios in order to create narrative audiovisuales.
+They choose the setting, scenario, cloth and further accessories that take into consideration everything they want to express via photographs and audios in order to create narrative audiovisuals.
 Women produce audios in different formats such as testimonials, spots and capsules.
-There were radio programmes that were published on the internet on the Radioteca platform including the production of short audiovisuales.
+There were radio programms that were published on the internet on the Radioteca platform including the production of short audiovisuales.

 The workshops provide an opportunity to reflect on gender equity, as well as to look and listen to a life free of stereotypes and violence.
 The project has helped women to carry out exercises in self-knowledge, self-perception and self-recognition, as keys to strengthening self-esteem and reflecting on the present and future for themselves and the women around them.

 Throughout these two years of collaborative work, 300 women and 160 men have participated in various actions of community projects in the central valleys and the upper mixtec region of oaxaca.